Introduction

 Allocations date: March

-Admissions info: Kent County Council, 03000 412121
+Admissions info: Kent County Council, 03000 412121 or individual school websites

 Kent Grammar Schools 11 Plus (11+) Admissions

-Before applying for a place, you are kindly advised to attend the relevant school’s open events, during which you and your child will tour facilities and ask questions about the admissions process.
+Before applying for a place, you are advised to attend the relevant school’s open events, during which you and your child will tour facilities and ask questions about the admissions process.

 How to Register for the Kent Grammar Schools 11 Plus (11+) Exam

-In the first instance, you must register your child to sit the Kent Test prior to the July deadline.
-This can be done online via Kent County Council.
-Once your child has taken the test in September, you will receive their results in October and must then submit the Secondary School Common Application Form (SCAF), again via the Kent local authority website, indicating your child’s preferred school/schools.
+Once your child has taken their chosen test(s) in September, you will receive results in October.
+You must then submit the Secondary Common Application Form (SCAF) via the Kent local authority website by the October deadline, indicating your child’s preferred school/schools.

 Kent Grammar Schools 11 Plus (11+) Exam Format